Prevent Policy

 8. Prevent Action Plan

-8.1 The Prevent Action Plan is a public document which sets out a series of activities which the University plans to undertake in order to comply with the Prevent duty.
+8.1 The Prevent Action Plan is a public document which sets out a series of activities which the University plans to undertake to comply with the Prevent duty.
 The Action Plan is reviewed and updated yearly.

-8.2 A copy of the University’s Prevent Action Plan is available on request from the University’s Prevent Coordinator [Jim Benson via j.benson@uel.ac.uk].
+8.2.
+A copy of the University’s Prevent Action Plan is available on request from the University’s Prevent Coordinator [Jim Benson via j.benson@uel.ac.uk ].

 9. Information sharing (Prevent)